CorentinGS/Yume-Bot/README.md

 ## Release Process

-We regularly update the bot regularly!
+We regularly update the bot !

 ## Versioning